n-lebel/proof-of-assets/README.md

 Two proving modes are available, `prove_eth` and `prove_erc`.
 They are used in the following way:

 - `prove_eth` allows you to prove ownership of native assets on Ethereum-equivalent chains.
 For example, ownership of ETH on Ethereum mainnet
-- `prove_contract` allows you to prove ownership of contract-based assets on Ethereum-equivalent chains.
+- `prove_erc` allows you to prove ownership of contract-based assets on Ethereum-equivalent chains.
 For example, for an ERC-20 token, you would want to prove that the balance slot associated to your address holds a given value

 #### Proving